“Under Pressure is a gospel of the slow-parenting movement.”

 No, definitely not.
 A lighter touch is not always the best policy.
 When it comes to shielding our children from consumerism, we need to wield a heavier hand.
 That is why parents around the world are campaigning to stop companies from advertising in schools.
 There is also a backlash against the trend for ever more lavish birthday parties.
 Many parents are now fixing spending limits on gifts and party bags, or eliminating them altogether.
 Others are agreeing on guest quotas.
 In other words, parents are relearning the lost art of saying No.

-Many children today actually need to hear the N-word more often.
+Many children today actually need to hear “No” more often.
 Even as we pour time, money and energy into helping our kids build a killer CV, we tend to go a bit wobbly on the discipline front.
-It just seems easier to say Yes to another hour on the Nintendo or to an untidy bedroom.
+It just seems easier to say Yes to another hour on the xBox or to an untidy bedroom.
 But children need discipline and a firm hand sometimes.
 Boundaries make them feel safe and equip them for life in a world built on rules and compromise.
 Children need us to say No sometimes.

 What do you hope Under Pressure will achieve?